 Artworks & Exhibits Monuments & Memorials Total

-Cost or Valuation £000 £000 £000 £000
+Cost or Valuation

-1 April 2022 3,054 178 576 3,808

-Revaluations (to RRA) 0 0 0 0

 31 March 2023 3,054 178 576 3,808

-Cost or Valuation
+Cost or Valuation 1

-1 April 2021 3,042 178 576 3,796

-Revaluations (to RRA) 12 0 0 12

 31 March 2022 3,054 178 576 3,808

-Archives - In keeping with Council policy (Note 30 I), these assets are not included in the Council's Balance Sheet.
+Archives - In keeping with Council policy (Note 29 I), these assets are not included in the Council's Balance Sheet.
 Council records preserved in the Archives include original signed minutes and accounts, high level strategies, policies and reports, statutory registers (e.g. Building Standards Register), building plans, school records, legal documents (e.g. compulsory purchase records), records of landfill and contaminated waste sites, burial registers and plans, records of civic events, corporate identity and branding.
 In addition, the Council preserves records of historical or research interest that have been donated by local families, businesses and organisations such as the Lion Foundry Co Ltd, J&J Hay Boatbuilders, Gartshore Estate Papers, and West of Scotland Football Club.